-- 1. Were notification requirements for public comment periods, public meetings, and open meetings followed as outlined in the PEP? - 2.
-In the interest of accessibility, were locations of public meetings and open meetings planned in respect to EJCOC, virtual attendance opportunities made available, and was a public comment lockbox placed in the foyer of KTMPO offices checked weekly? - 3.
-Were the PEP, MTP, TIP and CMP updated according to the schedule outlined in the PEP? - 4.
+- 1. Were notification requirements for public comment periods, public meetings, and regular meetings followed as outlined in the PEP? - 2.
+Were locations of public meetings and regular meetings planned with regard for accessibility by EJCOC, were virtual attendance opportunities made available, and was the public comment lockbox placed in the foyer of KTMPO offices checked weekly? - 3.
+Were KTMPO plans updated according to the schedule outlined in the PEP? - 4.
 Did staff ensure that comments received were responded to within five days and summarized in an appendix of the appropriate plan? - 5.
 Were public meeting recordings and minutes posted to the website and YouTube channel within 30 days?